ELEMENTS OF THE STUDENT PROPOSAL

 SPIRE Research Community Statement

 During the summer, OUR aims to facilitate a community of researchers among students conducting research on UMD’s campus.
-SPIRE students will attend periodic weekly seminars, workshops, and/or networking opportunities to develop research skills and meet other undergraduate researchers.
-OUR aims to make these weekly meetings productive and engaging while addressing the needs of SPIRE students.
+SPIRE students will attend periodic seminars, workshops, and/or networking opportunities to develop research skills and meet other undergraduate researchers.
+OUR aims to make these meetings productive and engaging while addressing the needs of SPIRE students.